Harleencoder/Harleencoder.github.io/my-experience/read.md

    8. When the Self has a feeling of self-regulation (the responsibility for nurturing, protection and right utilisation of the Body), and it is able to fulfil this responsibility, the Body is in harmony (good health).
 This feeling of self-regulation is instrumental in identifying the need for physical facility and ensuring prosperity.

 - In Our **Second Lecture**  our **SENIORS** gave us brief Information about **CANVA** .
 We also made our First **TEMPLATE** using canva
-- Later in the day, we attended a meeting of CodeGNE.
+- Later in the day, we attended a meeting of **CodeGNE**.
 This session was focused on the theme of improvisation.
 We learned various strategies and techniques to enhance our problem-solving skills and adaptability.
 The discussion provided valuable insights on how to think on our feet and make effective decisions in dynamic situations.

  <h2>DAY 7</h2>